lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.18.13
-- Tribal Bloodlines replaces Feudalism government
+- Tribal Bloodlines replaces Feudalism government (very focused on troops)
-  - Very focused on Troops
 - Adjusted Government bonuses and maluses
 - Adjusted Planetary Defense Weapon ranges (after measuring ranges with the beta tool)
 - Polish and range extensions for Missiles
+- Adjusted sizes of worlds
+  - Dry worlds are a bit smaller
+  - Cold worlds are a bit larger on avg
+  - Wet worlds are a bit larger

 ### v1.18.12
 - Scaled research initiation resource costs according to scarcity of resource